Warmachine019/Workout-Tracker/README.md

 # Workout-Tracker
-Workout tracker which uses natural launguage queries.
+Workout tracker in python which uses natural launguage queries.